Let’s dig a little deeper into what THC is and how it works.

 Overdose: There has never been a documented cannabis overdose or risk of death.
 It would be virtually impossible to fatally overdose.

-THC has many medicinal benefits.
 There are a variety of conditions for which THC may offers benefits:

 Cannabis research remains in the early stages, and it is very likely that as this research continues to gain traction and grow with the advancement of legalization, our understanding of how THC and other cannabinoids can be utilized for the treatment of these and other conditions will expand.
 New research continues to emerge consistently.

-The main difference between THC and CBD, both of which are very popular cannabinoids, is in their psychoactive effects.
-THC elicits strong cerebral euphoria, while CBD lacks psychoactive effects altogether.
+The main difference between THC and CBD, both of which are very popular cannabinoids, is in their perceived effects.
+THC elicits strong cerebral euphoria, while CBD lacks intoxicating effects altogether.
 This basically comes down to the fact that THC activates CB1 receptors in our brain while CBD does not.
 CBD’s subtle effects are primarily felt in pain, inflammation, and anxiety relief, as well as other medicinal benefits.

 There are myriad ways to consume THC, the most common and obvious being smoking.
 Decarboxylation (which occurs with heating) is the key to enjoying THC, and this holds true whether one intends to smoke it or eat it.
-In its raw form, cannabis is non-psychoactive, with its primary cannabinoid being THCA.
+In its raw form, cannabis is non-intoxicating, with its primary cannabinoid being THCA.
 However, by applying heat, either when lighting it in a pipe or cooking it into oil, the THCA is converted to THC, and then the magic can begin.

 There are plenty of different ways to enjoy THC.
 Consider your options and choose the method that is right for you and/or any conditions you may be treating.